Bulging & Herniated Disc Treatment

 Tune-up Sessions Some patients need them.
 Others do not.
 This depends on everyone’s

 unique situation.
-After all, everyone’s disc problem is unique.
-As always, age, lifestyle,
+Everyone’s disc problem is unique.
+Age, lifestyle,

 weight, occupation can affect your condition.